WP-Autoplugin/wp-autoplugin/README.md

 - Claude 3 Sonnet
 - Claude 3 Opus
 - Claude 3.5 Sonnet
+- Google Gemini Flash 1.5
+- Google Gemini Pro 1.5
+- Google Gemini Pro 1.0

 We recommend using the **Claude 3.5 Sonnet** model for optimal results.
-While WP-Autoplugin is free to use, you'll need to pay for API usage based on your chosen model.
-Refer to the OpenAI or Anthropic pricing page for more information.
+While WP-Autoplugin is free to use, you may need to pay for API usage based on your chosen model.

 ## BYOK (Bring Your Own Key)

-To use WP-Autoplugin, you'll need an API key from OpenAI or Anthropic.
+To use WP-Autoplugin, you'll need an API key from OpenAI, Anthropic, or Google AI Studio.
 Insert your key in the plugin settings to get started.
 Your API key remains on your server and is not shared with anyone.

+Google AI Studio keys are currently free to use, while OpenAI and Anthropic keys require payment.
+Refer to the respective websites for pricing information.

 ## AI-Generated Plugins